infinum/android-buggy/README.md

 Library also provides different modules for specific use cases.

-`buggy-android` module provides `BuggyResource` implementations for Android specific details about device and app.
+`buggy-android` module provides, among other things, `BuggyResource` implementations for Android specific details about device and app.

 ```kotlin
 Buggy.Builder()